GridTools/gridtools/docs/_sources/getting_started/getting_started.rst.txt

 Storages
 --------

-In this section we will setup the fields for our example: we need a storage for the :math:`\phi`-field (``phi_in``) and a storage for the output (``phi_out``).
+In this section we will set up the fields for our example: we need a storage for the :math:`\phi`-field (``phi_in``) and a storage for the output (``phi_out``).